MP 22x6x10 / N38 - neodymium magnet

 - The use of a cover or a magnetic holder is recommended due to the limited possibilities of manufacturing threads or complex shapes in the magnet

-- Possible danger arising from small pieces of magnets pose a threat, if swallowed, which becomes significant in the context of children's health.
-Furthermore, miniscule components of these devices can be problematic in medical diagnosis after entering the body.
+- Potential hazard arising from small pieces of magnets are risky, in case of ingestion, which is particularly important in the context of children's health.
+Furthermore, small elements of these devices are able to hinder the diagnostic process after entering the body.

-Neodymium magnetic are incredibly delicate, they easily fall apart as well as can crumble.
+Neodymium magnetic are incredibly fragile, they easily fall apart and can become damaged.

 Not all neodymium magnets are toys, so do not let children play with them.
 Small magnets pose a serious choking hazard or can attract to each other in the intestines.
 In such cases, the only solution is to undergo surgery to remove the magnets, and otherwise, it can even lead to death.